IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Oil and gas price assumptions

-Oil and gas price assumptions applied in value-in-use impairment testing have been updated for inflation and have been rebased in real 2023 terms.
+Oil and gas price assumptions applied in value-in-use impairment testing have been updated (as noted above) including for inflation and have been rebased in real 2024 terms.
 See significant judgements and estimates: recoverability of asset carrying values for further information.

 Discount rate assumptions

 The discount rates used for impairment testing and provisions were reassessed during the year in light of changing economic and geopolitical outlooks.
-The nominal discount rate applied to provisions was increased during the year to reflect higher US Treasury yields.
-The principal impact of this rate increase was a $0.9 billion decrease in the decommissioning provision with an associated decrease in the carrying amount of property, plant and equipment of $0.7 billion and a pre-tax credit to the income statement of $0.2 billion.
-The post-tax impairment discount rate applicable to assets other than renewable power assets remained consistent with 2023 as did the risk premium applied to the majority of countries classified as higher-risk.
+The impact on the nominal discount rate applied to provisions was determined not to be significant and so the rate remained unchanged from 2024.
+The post-tax impairment discount rate remained consistent with 2024 as did the risk premium applied to the majority of countries classified as higher-risk.
 See significant judgements and estimates: recoverability of asset carrying values and provisions for further information.

 Pensions and other post-employment benefits

-The volatility in the financial markets during 2024 impacted the assumptions used for determining the fair value of plan assets and the present value of defined benefit obligations in the group’s defined benefit pension plans.
+Volatility in financial markets impact assumptions used for determining the fair value of plan assets and the present value of defined benefit obligations in the group’s defined benefit pension plans.
 See significant estimate: pensions and other post-employment benefits and Note 24 for further information.

 4. Disposals and impairment (extract 1)